 One of the overarching strategies e-commerce platforms, stores, and shops can utilize to their advantage is certainly content marketing.
 A digital marketing veteran, it, too, has become more and more competitive as the years have gone by.

-In this post, we’re going to explore this lucrative combination and determine how e-commerce can leverage the immense power of content marketing in 2022.
+In this post, we’re going to explore this lucrative combination and determine how content marketing for e-commerce can leverage the immense power in reaching users and improving conversions.

 1. Have a Strategy

 Every article worth its salt covering this topic will tell you that you need a strategy.
 And sure, this might be the most boring part of e-commerce content marketing (if you choose to look at it that way).
 But having a strategy in place will determine your levels of success, so it’s a point worth reiterating.

 The strategy you write should serve as a blueprint for all of your future actions.
 When in doubt, you’ll be able to refer back to the strategy, where the seeds for solutions to future problems are sown.

 The key to your strategy is understanding your audience.